tpltnt/fREEDA/README.md

 It is encouraged to use Qt 4.5.0 only.
 Newer versions of Qt have not been tested.

+#Adding a new element
+A new element contains a ElementName.cc and ElementName.h file.
+To read more about how to create an element, read the fREEDA programmer's manual in the doc directory.

+Once the element is created, add the element to fREEDA by doing the following:
+- Create a directory structure under the fREEDA-<version-number>/simulator/elements directory.
+For example, if you write name your model "Capacitor", you would create a Capacitor directory inside fREEDA-<version-number>/simulator/elements/c.

+This Capacitor directory should contain 4 sub-directories:
+i) src - which will contain the Capacitor.cc and Capacitor.h files you have just created ii) bitmap - which will contain a 32x32 pixel png image of the capacitor that goes into the GUI iii) doc - Documentation for your capacitor element detailing the theory of your element, its usage in a netlist, and simulation results using this element iv) history - this folder contains previous versions of your element in case you are updating your device model with new code and want to keep a copy of your previous versions.

+- In fREEDA-<version-number>/simulator/elements, edit a file called makefile.list.
+  You will add two lines to makefile.list.
+The first line point fREEDA to the .cc file, while the second line points fREEDA to the name of the element.
+See the already existing entries of that and follow that format.

+- Go to fREEDA-<version-number>/simulator, type "make dep".
+Then type "make".

+- Your element file will be compiled again and the fREEDA binary file  will be re-built, after which you can use your new element in a netlist.

+- To add this element to the fREEDA GUI (ifreeda), see the file README_GUI.

 #Developers
 fREEDA has evolved because of the work of many people.
 Below is a list of people, many of whom are still actively involved.
 Please email Nikhil Kriplani